The mask-related functions can be divided into three main groups:

 The Presentation mode differs from Data mode only in that a presentation is used instead of the data.

 This is an exception to the rule stating that presentations are never used for further processing.
 Sometimes it can be useful to mark, for instance, edges found on the data even though the corresponding presentation visualizes a quantity weird from the physical point of view.

 Classical morphological operations can be performed with masks using→ → .
 All the operations take the mask as one operand and so-called structuring element as the second operand that determines the precise effect.
 The structuring element can be chosen from a few predefined basic shapes (disc, octagon, square, diamond) or it can be given as another mask.

 The basic shapes are all symmetrical.
 When another mask is used as the structuring element it may be asymmetrical or have empty borders.
 In this case the structuring element has the full dimensions of the selected mask image, including any empty borders.
-This full-size image is considered centered.
+This full-size image is considered centred.
 If you want to remove empty borders from the structuring elements mask, enable the option Trim empty border.
-The structuring element will be then again centered but after the empty border removal.
+The structuring element will be then again centred but after the empty border removal.